State Department to buy $400m ‘armored’ Teslas from Elon Musk

 The contract is due to be finalized in the fourth quarter and is currently in the “planning” phase, according to the document.

-After reports of the news Wednesday the document about the contract was edited, and now says the federal contract is for $400 million worth of "armored electric vehicles," with the brand name "Tesla" removed.
+After reports of the news Wednesday the online forecast about the contract was edited to remove the word “Tesla” and simply referred to $400 million worth of "armored electric vehicles.”

-The news comes as the world’s richest man’s rocket company, SpaceX, is still receiving multi-million dollar contract payouts from the U.S. government as he continues to gut federal funding elsewhere through his Department of Government Efficiency (DOGE) in the administration of his “best buddy” Donald Trump.
+The news comes as the world’s richest man’s rocket company, SpaceX, is still receiving multi-million dollar contract payouts from the U.S. government as he continues to gut federal funding elsewhere through his Department of Government Efficiency (DOGE).

 Critics called Musk out after learning of the Tesla contract with Marco Rubio’s department.